BitcoinDesign/Guide/guide/transactions/introduction.md

 If the amount of coins you funded the transaction with exceeds the amount you need for the payment there will be some change remaining.
 Your wallet would generate a new change address in the background where the remaining bitcoin would be sent.

 It's also possible for you to allow the user to choose where this change goes (for example to a payment channel of the user on Lightning).

+Change is handled the same way as any other payment described earlier, except the wallet would generate the new address automatically for this change payment to be sent.

 ---